-Among her many activities in the non-profit sector, Ms. Britton served as a member of The New York Times Institutional Task Force on Race Relations, convened by Arthur Ochs Sulzberger in the 1990s, and on the boards of Inwood House (NYC), the Lawyers’ Committee for Civil Rights Under Law (Washington, D.C.), the Dance Theatre of Harlem, and the Dwight-Englewood School (Englewood, NJ).
+Ms. Britton served on the board of directors of Legendary Entertainment, LLC and, always active in community service, she was a member of the New York Times Institutional Task Force on Race Relations, convened by Arthur Ochs Sulzberger in the 1990s, and a director of many non-profit organizations, including Inwood House (NYC), the Dance Theatre of Harlem (NYC), the Lawyers’ Committee for Civil Rights Under Law (Wash, D.C.), the Washington Ballet (Wash, D.C.) and the Dwight-Englewood School (Englewood, NJ).

 Ms. Britton is a graduate of Princeton University and Columbia Law School.
 She has received numerous honors, most recently a Recognition of Leadership tribute (2013) from Condoleezza Rice, 66th U.S. Secretary of State; a Certificate of Appreciation (2012) from the United States Central Intelligence Agency, under Director David H. Petraeus; and a Commendation for Distinguished Leadership (2008) from William C. Thompson, Jr., former Comptroller of the City of New York (2008).